MrPicklePinosaur/marklin_ctl/README.md

 - Sensor names are incorrect on track B
 - Commands issued with invalid parameters may result in unexpected behavior
-- If the speed of a train has not been set using `tr` prior to a `rv` call, the train will halt instead of reversing at the same speed.
+- If the speed of a train has not been set using `tr` prior to a `rv` call, the train will halt instead of reversing at the same speed
+- In some rare cases the sensor activations don't show up in the sensor pane.
+  If so, upon quitting the program and starting it back up it should all show up

 ## TODO